mnouri92/persian_ner/README.md

 ./evaluate.sh
 ```

-In order you want to use pretrained models download them from <a href="https://www.dropbox.com/sh/hagmzbq7nh4vfuj/AACgIuwWUXRT5FChz3RucI_5a?dl=0">this link</a> and place all the files in "files/model/"
+In order to use the pretrained models, download them from <a href="https://www.dropbox.com/sh/hagmzbq7nh4vfuj/AACgIuwWUXRT5FChz3RucI_5a?dl=0">this link</a> and place all the files in "files/model/"